KNVB/LunarCalendar/README.md

 <ol>
 	<li>
 		getLunarCalendar:<br>
-		It return a corresponding LunarCalendar object when a GregorianCalendar object is given.<br>
+		It return a corresponding LunarDate object when a LocalDateTime object is given.<br>
-		The detail information about LunarCalendar object are provided in JavaDoc.
+		The detail information about LunarDate object are provided in JavaDoc.
 	</li><br>
 	<li>
 		getMonthlyCalendar:<br>